 Wentworth Clinic invited us to create a solution that would effectively consolidate their online properties and amalgamate two websites that in effect were offering similar services – This required the use of Google’s Change of Address service, which allows for the seamless transition of one site’s content and SEO value to another.
 The project was interesting, and I’ll write more about it in a future post.

-For this project, we utilised the WordPress publishing platform as a CMS with the Genesis framework for extra durability with Jo Waltham and Craig Simpson handily pulling it all together.
-Jim Naish created a fully designed custom template with custom architecture and layout.
+For this project, we chose WordPress as the Content Management System (CMS) and paired it with the Genesis framework for added stability.
+The development team, Craig and Vincent, handily pulled it all together.
+Jim created a fully designed custom template with custom architecture and layout.

 Lose that ‘www’